 The voluntary sector in Scotland delivers services that cut across all areas of life.
 Many organisations have been able to adapt to digital channels during the lockdown.
 In lots of cases this has helped to test approaches that didn’t feel possible previously.

 In line with Government guidance, it is important to consider whether digital delivery is still the safest and best option for your staff, volunteers and users.
-If you want to take stock of the way you have adapted to digital services, and get information about online safety and privacy see our guide to Digital Services.
+For information about online safety and privacy see our guide to Digital Services.

 Face to face services

 Essential services, such as foodbanks, have continued to operate during lockdown.
 Other services that rely on face to face interaction, such as walking groups, should review the timescales in the Scottish Government routemap when planning to resume activity.